 Promoting human rights at Tesco

-As a global retailer we buy, move and sell products through our operations and store network, and our business interacts with millions of people every day.
-We have a responsibility to respect the human rights of, and an opportunity to make a difference to, our colleagues, our customers, the communities we operate in and the people who work throughout our supply chain.
+As a global retailer we have a responsibility to respect the human rights of, and an opportunity to make a difference to, our colleagues, our customers, the communities we operate in and the people who work throughout our supply chain.

 Below we outline our approach to respecting and supporting human rights for colleagues, those in our supply chain, as well as customers and communities.